PHPVibe/PHPVibe/README.md

 > [!NOTE]
-> PHPVibe used to be a big deal, but the world has moved away from video platforms.
+> PHPVibe used to be a big deal, but the world has moved away from classic video sharing platforms.

 > [!CAUTION]
 > PHPVibe has now no development and no support, use it at your own risk.
 The premium plugins are now shared here, at GitHub.